-Bielawa is currently at work on concertos for violinist Jennifer Koh and cellist Joshua Roman and an orchestral song cycle for mezzo-soprano Laurie Rubin, which form a trilogy of works inspired by the American voices she discovered during her time in 2018 as a fellow at the American Antiquarian Society.
-The song cycle for Rubin, Centuries in the Hours, takes its text from a collection of diaries by American women of the 18th-20th centuries whose life circumstances rendered them historically invisible, and will be premiered by ROCO (River Oaks Chamber Orchestra) in September 2019.
-The concerto for Koh, titled Sanctuary, will have its world premiere in January 2020 with the Orlando Philharmonic and is co-commissioned by Carnegie Hall, American Composers Orchestra, and the Boston Modern Orchestra Project.
-Bielawa is also at work on a commission from the Cathedral Choral Society that marks the centennial of the 19th Amendment, which will be premiered at the National Cathedral in Washington, DC in March 2020.
+Bielawa’s recent and current work includes concertos for violinist Jennifer Koh and cellist Joshua Roman and an orchestral song cycle for mezzo-soprano Laurie Rubin, which together form a trilogy inspired by the American voices she discovered during her 2018 fellowship at the American Antiquarian Society.
+The song cycle for Rubin, Centuries in the Hours, takes its text from a collection of diaries by American women of the 18th-20th centuries whose life circumstances rendered them historically invisible.
+It was premiered by ROCO (River Oaks Chamber Orchestra) in September 2019.
+The concerto for Koh, titled Sanctuary, had its world premiere in January 2020 with the Orlando Philharmonic and is co-commissioned by Carnegie Hall, American Composers Orchestra, and the Boston Modern Orchestra Project.
+Bielawa has also recently completed Voters’ Litany, a commission from the Cathedral Choral Society that marks the centennial of the 19th Amendment, which will be premiered at the National Cathedral in Washington, DC in March 2020.

-Bielawa’s music can be found outside the concert hall as well, with two major works written for performance in public spaces.
+Bielawa’s music can be found outside the concert hall as well.
+She has created three major works for performance in public spaces.
 Chance Encounter is a piece comprising songs and arias constructed of speech overheard in transient public spaces, which was premiered by soprano Susan Narucki and The Knights in Lower Manhattan's Seward Park.
 A project of Creative Capital, the 35-minute work for roving soprano and chamber ensemble has since been performed at the Whitney Museum of American Art in New York, in Vancouver, Venice, and in Rome on the banks of the Tiber River in partnership with urban placemaker Robert Hammond, a founder of The High Line in New York.
-Airfield Broadcasts is a massive 60-minute work for hundreds of musicians that premiered on the tarmac of the former Tempelhof Airport in Berlin (Tempelhof Broadcast, May 2013) and was also performed at Crissy Field in San Francisco (Crissy Broadcast, October 2013).
+Airfield Broadcasts is a massive 60-minute work for hundreds of musicians that premiered on the tarmac of the former Tempelhof Airport in Berlin (Tempelhof Broadcast, May 2013) and at Crissy Field in San Francisco (Crissy Broadcast, October 2013).
 Bielawa turns these former airfields into vast musical canvases, as professional, amateur and student musicians execute a spatial symphony.
 Her latest work for public spaces, Mauer Broadcast, was a series of pop-up choral performances at locations including the Brandenburg Gate and Alexanderplatz for the 30th anniversary of the fall of the Berlin Wall in November 2019.
 She is currently at work on Voters’ Broadcast, a series of 20-minute public-space musical performances, developed in residency at Kaufman Music Center and designed to stimulate voter registration, political awareness, and community fellowship.

-In addition to the release of the complete opera Vireo (Orange Mountain Music), Bielawa’s My Outstretched Hand for the San Francisco Girls Chorus and The Knights will also be released in 2019 (Supertrain Records), as well as Sanctuary Songs, which she recorded with violinist Jennifer Koh on the album Limitless (Cedille Records).
-Her discography includes The Lay of the Love (Innova), “Opening: Forest” from Vireo on the album Final Answer performed by the San Francisco Girls Chorus and Kronos Quartet (Orange Mountain Music); A Handful of World (Tzadik); The Trojan Women on a disc entitled First Takes (TROY); Hildegurls: Electric Ordo Virtutum, (Innova); The Trojan Women in a version for string quartet performed by the Miami String Quartet on The NYFA Collection (Innova); In medias res (BMOP/sound), a double- disc set of Bielawa’s solo and orchestral works; the world premiere recording of Chance Encounter (Orange Mountain Music), and Elegy-Portrait on pianist Bruce Levingston’s album, Heart Shadow (Sono Luminus).
+In addition to the complete opera Vireo (Orange Mountain Music), Bielawa’s My Outstretched Hand for the San Francisco Girls Chorus and The Knights was also released in 2019 (Supertrain Records), as well as Sanctuary Songs, which she recorded with violinist Jennifer Koh on the album Limitless (Cedille Records).
+Her discography includes The Lay of the Love (Innova), “Opening: Forest” from Vireo on the album Final Answer performed by the San Francisco Girls Chorus and Kronos Quartet (Orange Mountain Music); A Handful of World (Tzadik); The Trojan Women on a disc entitled First Takes (TROY); Hildegurls: Electric Ordo Virtutum, (Innova); The Trojan Women in a version for string quartet performed by the Miami String Quartet on The NYFA Collection (Innova); In medias res (BMOP/sound), a double- disc set of Bielawa’s solo and orchestral works; the world premiere recording of Chance Encounter (Orange Mountain Music); and Elegy-Portrait on pianist Bruce Levingston’s album, Heart Shadow (Sono Luminus).